ldrobnik/tech-comm-starter-pack/docs/github/github-pages.md

 5. In Github Desktop, commit and push your changes.
 6. To access your website, open a browser and go to **https://*username*.github.io**.

-## Generating a website with a custom URL
+## Publishing a repository on GitHub Pages

 1. Open your repository and go to **Settings > Pages**.
     ![GitHub Pages settings](../../static/img/figures/github-pages.jpg)